UndefeatedSunny/SCRIPTING/DISCUSSION.md

  ##                                       DAY 3

 ## 1.)
-Built-in command don't have any binary file associated with them but Non-Built-in does ,what does it Signifies?
+Built-in command don't have any binary file associated with them but Non-Built-in does?

     built-in commands are shell-specific i.e., they have their definition inside the binary of the shell itself and hence, don't need a separate executable code/binaries.